lambdaclass/concrete/ROADMAP.md

     `BoundFn` values only after a storage workload needs them. `from(param)` and view structs remain deferred escape valves, not part of the v1 callback surface.
+    Deferred ergonomics note: local no-capture functions are compatible with the no-closures rule, but not admitted for v1.
+They add locality, not expressive power, and carry a capture-by-expectation footgun because nested functions look like they should see enclosing locals.
+Reconsider only if real HOF-heavy workloads show top-level helper namespace noise is the dominant friction after pattern ergonomics, block-as-value follow-ups, `defer`, and explicit `std.fmt` builders land.
+If reconsidered, decide whether local functions can see enclosing type parameters, whether they can be passed as function pointers, name mangling, attempted-capture diagnostics, formatter style, and a refactor/migration command for one-use top-level callbacks.
 19. Define the stdlib handoff contract for Phase 7.
 Phases 5-6 decide the language surfaces the stdlib depends on — modules/imports, project model, tests, diagnostics, bytes/text/path types, collections, narrow const